 In the past, Pierre experienced a lot of doubts and uncertainties regarding her finances.
 She used to think that SEO is not as lucrative as other professions.
 “As an SEO Specialist, makakapagpa-aral ba ako sa ganitong klaseng trabaho?
 Can I afford to help my sister get her college degree?
 I used to have a lot of doubts.
 But now I realized na kaya naman pala!”

 Pierre also credits her being resourceful when it comes to meeting her financial obligations.
 When your monthly income is not enough, there are other ways to earn.
 “May paraan talaga.
 Maging madiskarte lang sa buhay.
 As a family, dapat tulungan.
 Ngayon, ikaw muna ang taya.
 Pero sa susunod, sila naman ang tutulong sa ‘yo.”

 Pierre is excited about what lies ahead, especially now that Jansen is preparing for the board exams.

 “Kaka-graduate pa lang naman niya, pero yung tinutulungan niya ako mag-alaga sa anak ko, reward na para sa akin ‘yun.
 Kasi isang tawag ko lang sa kanya, andyan na siya.
 And of course, in the future, sasagutin na ni Jansen ang dental needs ni Gab-Gab and ng family.”

 Secure a College Student's Future with Citi Personal Loan

 On a tight budget?
 Need extra money to cover your child's tuition payment?
 Get a personal loan from Citibank with a low interest rate and flexible payment terms.
-If you apply for a Citi Personal Loan through Moneymax today, you'll get to choose a welcome gift worth up to ₱10,990!
+If you apply for a Citi Personal Loan through Moneymax today, you'll get to choose a welcome gift.
+Hurry and apply now!